zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

 Networking
 **********

+* Deprecate the :kconfig:option:`CONFIG_NET_SOCKETS_POSIX_NAMES` option.
+It is a legacy option and was used to allow user to call BSD socket API while not enabling POSIX API.
+  This could cause complications when building applications that wanted to enable the :kconfig:option:`CONFIG_POSIX_API` option.
+This means that if the application wants to use normal BSD socket interface, then it needs to enable :kconfig:option:`CONFIG_POSIX_API`.
+  If the application does not want or is not able to enable that option, then the socket API calls need to be prefixed by a ``zsock_`` string.
+  All the sample applications that use BSD socket interface are changed to enable :kconfig:option:`CONFIG_POSIX_API`.
+Internally the network stack will not enable POSIX API option which means that various network libraries that use sockets, are converted to use the ``zsock_*`` API calls. (:github:`69950`)

 * The zperf zperf_results struct is changed to support 64 bits transferred bytes (total_len) and test duration (time_in_us and client_time_in_us), instead of 32 bits.
 This will make the long-duration zperf test show with correct throughput result.